NYC Building Violations, by the Numbers

 The single largest ECB fine

-A "Quality of Life" violation.
-The biggest penalties in the city consistently fall under that category — which also carries the highest average fine, at $3,658.
+A "Quality of Life" violation — the category with the highest average fine, at $3,658.

 Violations dismissed

-Roughly 16.3% — about 1 in 6 — get dismissed at the hearing.
+About 16.3% — roughly 1 in 6 — get dismissed at the hearing.
 Showing up and fighting demonstrably works.

-Most outstanding fines are recent: older penalties get paid or written off over time, but a single recent year can carry $180M+ in uncollected balances.
+Most outstanding fines are recent — older penalties get paid or written off, but one recent year can carry $180M+ uncollected.

 The exhaustive cuts — what each violation type costs, how every dollar stands, and how hearings actually end.
 Cite any row.